secretstartups/handbook/development/ops/hiring-process/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

 We are running with some limited capacity in the recruiting team and we are asking hiring managers to cover all steps in the hiring process.
-Please prioritise your time in the following order when spending time on recruiting:
+Please prioritize your time in the following order when spending time on recruiting:
 1. References & Justifications
 2. Filling in scorecards/feedback
 3. Sourcing/Reviewing applications